Add These Rising M-POP Groups to Your Radar

 Their cohesive grunge-inspired visual identity sets them apart from conventional boy bands, while their willingness to explore more complex themes pushes mainstream boundaries.
 Their 2025 release “Manusia” balances their heavy musicality and grounded lyricism.

-Representing the ambition driving Malaysia’s thriving music scene, OVA (OverAll) delivers a dynamic and globally minded approach.
+Representing the ambition driving Malaysia’s thriving music scene, O.V.A or OverAll delivers a dynamic and globally minded approach.
 “Walk That Talk” is their sharp, stadium-ready track that highlights their dynamic style.

 Their grassroots beginnings inform a hands-on creative process, from conceptualizing their own videos to crafting choreography.
 They prove there is still space for authenticity within an increasingly competitive landscape.